Homophobic Bullying in Schools

 How it works

 Bullying is defined as hostile behavior due to power variation.
 A motivation of bullying is prejudice, which can originate from a belief about a certain religion, race, or sexual orientation.
-Similarly to cyberbullying, homophobic bullying has become more prominent in schools in recent years.
-In a 2016 study conducted by Toomey and Russell, 16.5% of homosexuals between the ages of 13 and 21 had been physically assaulted because of sexuality.
+Similar to cyberbullying, homophobic bullying has become more prominent in schools in recent years.
+In a 2016 study conducted by Toomey and Russell, 16.5% of homosexuals aged between 13 and 21 had been physically assaulted because of their sexuality.
 Strikingly, 49% of these students had experienced cyberbullying.
 In a 2006 observational study by Rivers and Cowie, 82% was found to be verbal abuse.
-Homophobic bullying has detrimental consequences: anxiety, depression, academic consequences, and self-harm.

 Need a custom essay on the same topic?